UK Ticket Contract

 Guests who hold other nationality of passports should check with commercial assistance such as VisaCentral or with the relevant embassy of each port of call.

 You must ensure that you are medically and physically fit for travel, and that such travelling will not endanger yourself or anyone else.
 Please contact your general practitioner for advice and the most up-to-date health requirements for all destinations featured at least eight (8) weeks prior to travel.
 Information on health is also contained at the NHS FitForTravel website.
 Virgin Voyages welcomes pregnant Guests but will not accept Guests who will enter their 24th week of pregnancy by the beginning of, or at any time during their Cruise or Cruise tour.
 Please check our website for full details.
 To ensure a healthy sailing, Guests may be required to provide health information or to be medically tested as a condition to boarding the Ship or continuing the Cruise at any point.
 We may request Guests complete a short questionnaire at the port of embarkation to confirm if they are suffering from or showing symptoms of gastrointestinal type illness or other illnesses that spread easily from person to person.
 Any Guest may be required to submit a negative contagious disease (e.g., COVID-19) test result before departure and to undergo testing at a terminal and during voyage in the sole discretion of the Carrier.
 We have a medical facility on all of our Ships to assist you if you feel unwell on your Cruise.
 We strongly recommend you visit the medical facility if you are feeling unwell especially in the event of any gastrointestinal illness, such as diarrhea or vomiting.
 In such circumstances, please contact the medical facility immediately and follow any advice or instructions given to you by its medical personnel.
 Where necessary, if your condition is deemed contagious, you may be confined to your cabin to avoid your condition spreading to other Guests onboard.
 Non-compliance with the instructions of the Ship’s medical personnel is contrary to our Guest Conduct, Safety, & Security Policies and could lead to your removal from the Ship at the next port of call in accordance with that policy.
 For full details of the Guest Conduct, Safety, & Security Policies see below.
-You are placed on notice that thermographs are positioned at terminals and throughout the Vessel to monitor the temperature of Guests and our crew.
-This is necessary for us to be able to provide a safe Cruise.
-We will take your temperature by thermograph before boarding and as you walk around the Ship by thermographs placed at select locations around the Ship.
+You are placed on notice that thermographs may be positioned at terminals and throughout the Vessel to monitor the temperature of Guests and our crew should a public health threat arise. .
+If we deploy thermographs we will use them to take your temperature before boarding and as you walk around the Ship at select locations.
 We will hold this data for the duration of the Cruise, and the data will be purged at the end of the Cruise.
 Data may not be purged at the end of the Cruise if an outbreak occurs of if you get sick, but we will hold it no longer than needed.

 There is no main dining room on our Ships.
 All meals are served at our restaurants.
 There is no assigned seating.
 The price of the restaurants is included in your fare.
 There are no upcharges for specialty restaurants.
 Restaurant hours extend well into the night.
 Though walk-ups are allowed and will be based on availability, we encourage a reservation prior to boarding.
 Conversely, you may take any meals in your cabin or elsewhere around the Ship, though a delivery fee applies.